Oren-Lindsey/wasteof2-docs-pages/posts.md

 `DELETE /comments/60c4d33f1ea77fed94251ab7/`

-Pins any post of yours
+Pins any post of yours.

 `POST /posts/60c4d33f1ea77fed94251ab7/pin`

-Unpins any post of yours
+Unpins any post of yours.

 `POST /posts/60c4d33f1ea77fed94251ab7/unpin`

-Reports any post on wasteof
+Reports any post.

 ```
 POST /posts/612b7b3f1148ae87a61ab063/report
 BODY {type: "none", reason: "they took my lunch money"}
 ```

-Loves / Unloves any post on wasteof2
+Loves / Unloves any post on wasteof2.

 `POST /posts/612b7b3f1148ae87a61ab063/love`

-See if an user loved a post or not
+See if an user loved a post or not.

 `GET /posts/612b7b3f1148ae87a61ab063/loves/jeffalo`

-Reposts an post
+Reposts an post.
+(The `repost` argument must be a vaild post ID)

 ```
 POST /posts